 The details of the North Thurston Public School District case study can be found here:

-Ask an ExpertThe Ask an Expert Forum is intended to be a place where students can go to find answers to science questions that they have been unable to find using other resources.
-If you have specific questions about your science fair project or science fair, our team of volunteer scientists can help.
+Do you have specific questions about your science project?
+Our team of volunteer scientists can help.
 Our Experts won't do the work for you, but they will make suggestions, offer guidance, and help you troubleshoot.